gcirio/shiny-calendar/README.md

     await shiny_calendar_call_js_func(session, "my_calendar", js_func)
 ```

-And this snippet chanes the color of an event to red when the event is selected:
+And this snippet changes the color of an event to red when the event is selected:

 ```python
 from shiny_calendar import shiny_calendar_call_js_func